 The facilities are excellent and spotlessly clean throughout and it’s so helpful for us to have access to additional rooms for booking for training events when we need it.
 We are so glad we made the move into a really pleasant and well maintained working environment.

-So, suddenly, flexible working is in all my news feeds.
-With the worries of Corona virus, people are publishing blogs and articles about working from home.
+With the worries of Coronavirus, people are publishing blogs and articles about working from home.
 Friends are sharing images of them in their PJs, working from home.
 Conference calls are now a gamble as to which pet will embarrass their owner first.

 For some people, it’s just not an option to work from home, so if you are still sharing communal facilities and need to have contact with other people it’s time to work flexible but also work safe.